About The Truman Group: Our Team

 Lisa Hackel is a licensed clinical psychologist who has been in private practice in New York for over 25 years.
 In addition to her doctorate in clinical psychology, she has a certificate in bioethics and teaches students at Albert Einstein Medical School.
 Dr. Hackel has extensive experience and expertise working with individuals who are navigating a life transition or stressful period, including work or relationship difficulties, serious health-related challenges, infertility, and separation and divorce.
 She is also a Family Mediator and a Child Consultant in the divorce mediation process, helping parents who are separating or divorced to improve communication and manage conflict around parenting issues.
 Her work with clients is collaborative and primarily integrates insight-oriented and family systems approaches.
 Dr. Hackel believes that during difficult times therapy can bring clarity to an individual’s unique experience and help them to identify and mobilize areas of strength and resilience.

-Tracy Hall, MA, LGPC
+Tracy Hall, MA, LCPC

 Lisa Z. Hekel, MSW, LCSW